 These consolidated financial statements present assets, liabilities, income and expenses in euros, the reporting currency of VIG.
 All assets and liabilities reported in the separate financial statements are translated to euros using the mean rate of exchange on the balance sheet date.
 Items in the income statement are translated using the average month-end mean rate of exchange during the reporting period.
-In the statement of cash flows, the mean rate of exchange on the balance sheet date is used for changes in balance sheet items, and the mean rate of exchange at the end of the period is used for income statement items.
+In the statement of cash flows, the mean rate of exchange on the balance sheet items, and the mean rate of exchange at the end of the period is used for income statement items.
 Unless otherwise indicated, all of the financial information presented in euros has been commercially rounded.
 Currency translation differences, including those that result from accounting using the equity method, are recognised directly in equity.